-There is a different model of Sterling Rattler for each engine type, but it is not ‘specific’ to a particular make of engine. ie; a 90 degree V8 engine has the same model of Sterling Rattler, regardless of whether it is a Ford, GM or Aston!
+There is a different model of Sterling Damper for each engine type, but it is not ‘specific’ to a particular make of engine. ie; a 90 degree V8 engine has the same model of Sterling Damper, regardless of whether it is a Ford, GM or Aston!

 Pulley Flywheel or Clutch?